-If one has available a set of images $\{L_i\}$ , together with a set of unit surface normals for each image $\{p_i, q_i\}$ (e.g. derived from a set of range images), then one could do statistical regression to find a mapping.
-A linear model suggests that one could simply do a linear regression to find a map: L -> $\{p, q\}$ , that might be a workable approximation to shape from shading from an image L that was not in the training class $\{L_i\}$ .
+If one has available a set of images $\{L_i\}$, together with a set of unit surface normals for each image $\{p_i, q_i\}$ (e.g. derived from a set of range images), then one could do statistical regression to find a mapping.
+A linear model suggests that one could simply do a linear regression to find a map: L -> $\{p, q\}$, that might be a workable approximation to shape from shading from an image L that was not in the training class $\{L_i\}$.

-This was done by Knill and Kersten (1990).
-They used a neural network-like technique (Widrow-Hoff learning rule for weight or "synaptic" modification) to do regression learning "on-line", rather than in "batch mode".
+One early application used a neural network-like technique (Widrow-Hoff learning rule for weight or "synaptic" modification) to do regression learning "on-line", rather than in "batch mode" (Knill & Kersten, 1990).
 This method was general and empirical in the sense, that one can imagine applying it to other scene-from-image problems (Kersten et al., 1988).
 How well it works depends on the linear approximation.
-Non-linear neural networks and learning techniques such as error back-propagation can be used to find solutions for non-linear formulations (Lehky & Sejnowski, 1988).
-More recently, Freeman et al. (2000) developed the idea of supervised learning of scene properties from images and applied it to super-resolution.
+Non-linear neural networks and learning techniques such as error back-propagation have also been used to find solutions for non-linear formulations (Lehky & Sejnowski, 1988).
+Freeman et al. (2000) developed the idea of supervised learning of scene properties from images and applied it to super-resolution.